preciofishbone/OmniaDocsG2/blocks/media/index.rst

 .. image:: media-block.png

 You then use the Media Picker to select image or video.
+See this page for more information about the Media Picker: :doc:`The Media Picker </tenant-administration/targeting-definitions/index>`

 .. image:: media-picker-new.png